Palliative Care WA is a member-based, not-for-profit organisation governed by a voluntary Board of Management according to the PCWA Constitution.

-She is President of Palliative Care WA and is Chair of the ANZ Society of Palliative Medicine’s Special Interest Group in Palliative Care for Older People.
-She was trainee representative on the Royal Australasian College of Physicians Palliative Medicine Education Committee from 2011-2016.
-She co-founded Palliverse, an online community of practice for palliative care clinicians, researchers and community members.
+She is President of Palliative Care WA and Chair of the ANZ Society of Palliative Medicine’s SIG in Palliative Care for Older People.
+She was a member of the WA Ministerial Expert Panel on Voluntary Assisted Dying (VAD) and WA’s VAD Implementation Leadership Team.

 Hiren is a dedicated and experienced finance professional who is passionate about developing the not for profit sector.
 Hiren joined PCWA Board as a Treasurer in December 2017.
 He is an accomplished chartered accountant and holds a Master of Business Administration from Curtin University, Western Australia.
 Hiren brings to the Board a wide variety of skills and experience in financial and commercial leadership, corporate governance and strategic thinking.